Phone: (612) 436-9645

 Alex practices intellectual property law with an emphasis on patent and trade secret litigation and licensing at Carlson Caspers.
 She draws on her engineering background to represent clients in the pharmaceutical, medical device, consumer product, and agricultural industries.

 Alex has extensive experience defending generic pharmaceutical companies in Hatch-Waxman ANDA litigation.
-Most recently, she was a member of the team representing a top manufacturer of generic pharmaceuticals in patent litigation involving a chemotherapy drug.
+She also has substantial experience in the trade secret arena, both enforcing client trade secrets and defending clients against accusations of trade secret misappropriation.
 In addition to her litigation practice, Alex also drafts and negotiates IP-related agreements, including patent licensing and research collaboration agreements.